 The Arab region comprises three diverse and culturally distinct geographical areas, namely the Mashreq, the Maghreb and the Gulf States.
 Across these three subregions are displayed considerable disparities and differences in the levels of development, economics, politics, legal systems and culture.
 National capacities, capabilities and treaty adherence relevant to UNODC's mandates and operations vary from country to country.

-Moreover, this is a region that has a number of conflict, post-conflict and fragile states, namely the ongoing conflict between Israel and Palestine, the continuing instability in Iraq, and Sudan, particularly Darfur, along with the newly established state of South Sudan.
-This contributes to an environment of violence and unrest in the respected countries and causes considerable negative consequences in neighbouring countries in the region.
+Moreover, this is a region that has a number of conflict, post-conflict and fragile states, namely the ongoing conflict between Israel and Palestine, the continuing instability in Iraq, Sudan, particularly Darfur, along with South Sudan, Syria, Lebanon and Yemen.
+This contributes to an environment of violence and unrest in the respective countries and causes considerable negative consequences in neighbouring countries in the region.

 Poor governance, insecurity, conflicts, poverty and economic disparities among and within countries of the region are giving way to opportunities for transnational organized crime, as is reflected in increasing incidences of the illicit trafficking of drugs, persons, money and arms, and the consequential generation of proceeds of crime and acts of money-laundering.

 The drug and crime control issues are becoming more and more prominent in the region, and have the potential to escalate considerably if countermeasures are not strengthened now.
 HIV/AIDS, which was not previously a particularly prevalent problem in the region, is now increasing, particularly amongst injecting drug users and in prison settings.
 This situation is further aggravated due to the inadequate performance of the criminal justice system.